ev2900/Neo4j_Infrastructure/README.md

 3. Run ```docker-compose up```.
 Leave the terminal widow open

-4. If you are using a self signed certificate go to [https://localhost:7687/](https://localhost:7687/) and accept the security risk.
+4. Since we are using self signed certificate go to [https://localhost:7687/](https://localhost:7687/) and accept the security risk.
 You must allow the browser to ignore the security warning it throw for the self signed certificate

 5. Go to [https://localhost:7473/browser/](https://localhost:7473/browser/) via. a web browser.
 The default user name and password are neo4j / neo4j